Gareth Owen (sound designer): Technical achievements

 Owen's use and development of cutting-edge technologies is not limited to immersive audio.
 He is believed to have designed the show with the largest number of radio mics ever used on a west end musical, 42nd Street at Londons Drury Lane.

-He was the first person to use the d&b KSL line array system on both a Broadway show and on a west end musical, in both cases for Back to the Future the musical.
-He was the first person to use the d&b XSL line array system on a Broadway show, this time for & Juliet at the Sondheim theater.
+Owen tends to the bleeding edge of technology, often the first to use new speaker models in theatre.
+Examples include : First use of the d&b KSL line array system on both Broadway and the west end, in both cases for Back to the Future the musical.
+First use of the d&b XSL line array system on Broadway, this time for & Juliet at the Sondheim theater.
+First use of d&b's CCL system in a theatre, initially for Diamonds & Dust at the Emerald theatre and then as a SoundScape system for Paddington: the musical at the Savoy Theatre in London, f or which The Stage commented, "The technical wizardry required to make the adorable ursine hero of this blockbuster show talk and sing is pretty jaw-dropping - all the more so because Owen makes it look so effortless."

 Owen was the first person to use a DiGiCo mixing console in theatre, the now defunct D5, for the UK Tour of the Cliff Richard musical Summer Holiday.
 He is credited as being the first to use both the Avid Venue mixing console and the Avid S6L mixing console in theatre, for the shows Annie Get Your Gun and Broadways Come From Away respectively.
-Owen was one of the early adopters of computer game audio engines to create dynamic sound effects in theatre, notably on Broadway's Back to the Future musical.
+He is credited for designing much of the snapshot and automation systems in the Avid live mixing consoles.
+Owen was one of the early adopters of computer game audio engines to create dynamic sound effects in theatre, notably on Broadway's Back to the Future musical and London's Paddington: the musical.